crate/services-docs/docs/index.md

 your clusters in the cloud – without needing to worry about database management.

-CrateDB is a distributed, open-source database that combines the performance of NoSQL with the power and simplicity of standard SQL.
+CrateDB is a distributed and scalable open-source SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
+It is PostgreSQL-compatible, and based on Lucene.

+Customers are operating CrateDB clusters that store information in the range of billions of records, and terabytes of data, equally accessible without any retrieval penalty on data point age.

 Learn how to get started and make the most of your CrateDB cloud subscription in the resources and tutorials below.